 What will happen when every worker in the world is earning above minimum wage?
 Will that be tantamount to raising the minimum wage?
 What effect will it have on illegal immigration?
 Will Donald Trump even want a border wall any more?

 Here is my announcement.
 I am officially declaring this article to be a social movement.
 As soon as you finish reading it , all of you should share it on your Facebook profile, or other social media platforms.
-Then you should peruse the aforementioned Multi Faith Action Group for links to ethical companies.
+Then you should peruse the aforementioned Multi Fest Collective Action group for links to ethical companies.
 This next part is very important.
 Investigate each company to make sure it is ethical.
 If you know of any ethical companies that have been left out, post a link to their website.
 But, before you do any of those things, share this message with everybody that you know.